 About Chemical Peels

 To provide the best results from chemical peel aesthetic treatments, Marisa Lawrence Plastic Surgery provides you with multiple options.
 Your individualized facial treatment with chemical solutions (such as glycolic, salicylic, lactic, and trichloroacetic acids) will give you healthier, more radiant skin.
-At our Atlanta and Alpharetta, GA offices, double board-certified plastic surgeon Dr. Marisa Lawrence offers chemical peel treatments that help to decrease skin flaws, including wrinkles, fine lines, scars, uneven patches, hyperpigmentation issues, and more.
+At our Atlanta, GA office, double board-certified plastic surgeon Dr. Marisa Lawrence offers chemical peel treatments that help to decrease skin flaws, including wrinkles, fine lines, scars, uneven patches, hyperpigmentation issues, and more.
 Chemical peels clear away dead or damaged skin cells using an individualized solution on your skin, which causes the surface layer to peel off.
 As your skin heals and begins to rejuvenate and repair itself, you should notice a clearer, smoother complexion.
 A chemical peel treatment is a noninvasive technique to make your skin bright and is used for the face, neck, and décollatage.

 Variations of Chemical Peels